 Our officers and directors have fiduciary duties to manage our business in a manner beneficial to us and our shareholders.
-However, our Chief Executive Officer and our Chief Financial Officer also serve as executive officers of Teekay Corporation and/or executive officers of our Manager, and one of our non-independent directors also serves as an executive officer of Teekay Corporation and director of our Manager, and, as a result, have fiduciary duties to manage the business of Teekay Corporation and its affiliates in a manner beneficial to such entities and their shareholders or partners, as the case may be.
-Consequently, these officers and directors may encounter situations in which their fiduciary obligations to Teekay Corporation or our Manager or their affiliates, on the one hand, and us, on the other hand, are in conflict.
+However, our Chief Executive Officer and our Chief Financial Officer and three of our directors also serve as executive officers of Teekay Corporation and/ or executive officers of our Manager, and as a result, have fiduciary duties to manage the business of Teekay Corporation and its affiliates in a manner beneficial to such entities and their shareholders or partners, as the case may be.
+Consequently, these officers and director may encounter situations in which their fiduciary obligations to Teekay Corporation or our Manager or their affiliates, on the one hand, and us, on the other hand, are in conflict.
 The resolution of these conflicts may not always be in our best interest or that of our shareholders.

-Our U.S. Gulf lightering business competes with alternative methods of delivering crude oil to ports, which may limit our earnings in this area of its operations.
+Our U.S. Gulf lightering business competes with alternative methods of delivering crude oil to ports, which may limit our earnings in this market.